 Q: Where should I stay in Singapore?

-For a unique experience, consider staying in a heritage hotel housed in a restored colonial building, such as The Fullerton Hotel or Raffles Hotel.
+Stay in a meticulously restored colonial building, such as heritage hotels The Fullerton Hotel or Raffles Hotel for an unforgettable experience.

 Q: What currency is used in Singapore?